3mdeb/news-and-ideas/blog/content/post/2024-08-19-secureboot-freebsd.md

 You should now have a `signed-loader.efi` and a `testkey.cer` file.
-The loader file is what we're going to be booting from Dasharo, and the `.cer` file is our custom certificate we need to enroll, so that Secure Boot can verify the loader's signature against it.
+The loader file is what we're going to be booting from Dasharo, and the `.cer` file is our custom certificate we need to enroll, so that UEFI Secure Boot can verify the loader's signature against it.

 ## Testing in QEMU